 The Talking Trouble Aotearoa NZ team is part of a working party chaired by a Judge, exploring how best to develop these Communication Assistant roles in NZ courts.
 Development of NZ protocols, processes, codes of ethics and conduct are underway and we are exploring how to develop a system of training and support for SLTs undertaking this new challenging work.
 We are also involved in a working party exploring the fitness to plea/fitness to stand trial process in a NZ Youth Court which involves exploring how Court-appointed Communication Assistants are being utilised.

 Please contact us if you are looking for this sort of specialised support from a speech-language therapist in Court or other legal contexts.
-Information about our TTANZ Court Communication current process can be downloaded, together with a TTANZ Court Communication Assistance referral form.
+Information about our TTANZ Court Communication Assistant current process October 2019 can be downloaded, together with a TTANZ Court Communication Assistance referral form.

 We also would like to hear from NZ SLTs who have provided this type of communication assistance for a victim, witness or defendant.